A Defensive Computing Checklist by Michael Horowitz

 You can save your loved ones grief, if you share with them your iPhone passcode and/or your iCloud credentials.
 Apple has a complicated system, called Digital Legacy, for allowing your survivors access to most, but not all, of your data.

-1. How to access iPhone content when someone passes away by Joseph Keller and Adam oram (June 2022).
+5. June 13, 2022: How to access iPhone content when someone passes away by Joseph Keller and Adam Oram for iMore.
 Without the passcode Apple won't (and often can't) unlock an iPhone.
 If you don't know your loved one's iCloud password but you do have access to their iCloud email address/userid, you could use that email to reset the password for the iCloud account.

-3. Set it up: How to add a Legacy Contact for your Apple ID from Apple.
-How to set up a Legacy Contact on iPhone and iPad by Adam Oram (May 2022) has many screen shots of the process.
+6. May 10, 2022: How to set up a Legacy Contact on iPhone and iPad by Adam Oram for iMore.
+Has many screen shots of the process.

-6. The iPhone Feature to Turn On Before You Die by Joanna Stern in WSJ (Dec 2021)
+7. December 2021: The iPhone Feature to Turn On Before You Die by Joanna Stern in the Wall Street Journal.
+Written for iOS version 15.

 February 21, 2025: Encryption isn't wise by Susan Bradley for Ask Woody.
 Quoting: "... encryption is a very bad idea if you've made no plans for someone else to ... handle getting back into a 'thing' that is encrypted.
 I can't tell you how many times I’ve been asked how to remove an encryption password from an Excel file that someone used to store their passwords."
 A short article from someone who's father is 97 and clearly thinking about these things.